dequelabs/axe-core/doc/context.md

 axe.exclude('.ad-banner, iframe[src^="youtube.com"]');
 ```

-### The `include` property
+### The `include` Property

-When axe is passed a CSS selector, or an array of DOM nodes this is treated as an implicit `include`.
+When axe is passed a CSS selector or an array of DOM nodes, this is treated as an implicit `include`.
 All examples from [Test specific elements](#test-specific-elements) and [Test DOM nodes](#test-dom-nodes) use this implicit `include`.
 All of these could be rewritten using an object with the `include` property.
 The following examples function identically:

 ```js
 await axe.run('main'); // is the same as: await axe.run({ include: 'main' });
 ```

-When axe isn't passed an `include` (explicit or not) it uses the `document`. instead:
+When axe isn't passed an `include` (explicit or not), it uses `document` instead:

 ```js
 await axe.run({ exclude: '.ad-banner' }); // is the same as: